jiripudil/jiripudil.cz/src/blog/posts/2017-09-10-naja-1-0-0-released.md

 I thought this would be much easier than it actually is: Naja, as the unit under test, needs to be able to access and modify the DOM and other APIs including Location and History, and also send and mock XMLHttpRequests.
-How to isolate the test //environment// from the test //runtime// in the browser is a hard nut to crack, and any help would be appreciated :)
+How to isolate the test *environment* from the test *runtime* in the browser is a hard nut to crack, and any help would be appreciated :)